gj-goncalvescaldas/Daily-Dose-of-Data/README.md

+# Daily Dose of Data

+This repository documents my daily practice solving data-focused problems, with a strong emphasis on SQL and Python for data analysis.

+## Current Platforms
-# LeetCode Practice Progress
+- LeetCode

-This repository tracks my personal progress solving LeetCode problems across different domains.
+- StrataScratch

 ## ✅ Current Stats